dragoncoder047/blog/markdown/0059_boy_have_i_been.md

 Putting together a game like this is incredibly fun -- and exhausting.
 When I started, I thought I would be able to throw it together in, like, a week.
 It turns out it's not that simple: I was constantly running into weird bugs in the game engine itself!

-All of those bugs would need fixing if my game was going to work, so I reported them all to Kaplay's maintainers, one by one, as I discovered them..
-Later on, I forked Kaplay and fixed them myself.
+All of those bugs would need fixing if my game was going to work, so I reported them all to KAPLAY's maintainers, one by one, as I discovered them..
+Later on, I forked KAPLAY and fixed them myself.

-As I explored Kaplay's codebase, I learned more and more about how the game engine works, and I started noticing things that could be improved, even stuff that my game didn't encounter as a problem.
-The speed at which I was finding and fixing issues must have been unusual, because once I joined the Kaplay Discord server in September, I was quickly reminded of my "meme" status:
+As I explored KAPLAY's codebase, I learned more and more about how the game engine works, and I started noticing things that could be improved, even stuff that my game didn't encounter as a problem.
+The speed at which I was finding and fixing issues must have been unusual, because once I joined KAPLAY's Discord server in September, I was quickly reminded of my "meme" status:

 ![lajbel: you have reached the final issue, a dragoncoder047 issue]({attach}kdmeme.png)